villalobosleandro/villalobosleandro/README.md

 ### I'm Leandro Villalobos a mobile developer from Venezuela.
 I have extensive experience in the design and building of hibryds apps with react-native and flutter.

-### I’m looking to work in websites with frontend and backend apps, i have experience but i'm not worked in the big project
+### I'm looking foward to work in websites, either frontend or backend side, i have experience but i have not worked in big projects yet

 ### Skills